It’s Spring. It’s Easter and it’s also Asparagus season!

-You can certainly eat this Roasted Asparagus as a side dish with some Grilled Chicken or some burgers or Salmon and it would go perfectly with it.
+This asparagus side dish goes great with Grilled Chicken or some burgers or Salmon .
 The thing about asparagus is it’s so light as a side dish.
 It hardly takes up any room in your belly.
 I think I could eat the whole bunch myself.

 I used all organic ingredients when making this recipe, and hope you do too! 🙂